1. What is Sufism

 Over the course of his life, Hazrat Inayat Khan envisioned and developed Five Activities to help one explore the inner life and how this life relates to the outer world.

-THE ESOTERIC SCHOOL is the primary vehicle of Sufi training and education for initiates of the Inayati Order.
+THE ESOTERIC SCHOOL or INNER SCHOOL is the primary vehicle of Sufi transmission and education for initiates of the Inayatiyya.
 This training is provided through the sacred bond of initiation, in which a student has a personal guide to journey with in the inner life.
 There are also classes, retreats and online classes offered locally as well as internationally.
 Saki Lee is a qualified guide of the Lightsong Inayatiyya centre.

 KINSHIP is an activity promoting human connection and service in the world.
 Within the Inayati Order, it is primarily expressed through participation in the Hope Project and the Knighthood of Purity (promoting the service-oriented, chivalric values of Hazrat Inayat Khan).